What is a tracker mortgage?

 What’s the difference between a tracker mortgage and a fixed rate mortgage?

 A fixed rate mortgage’s payments don’t change – at least for the short term.
 Fixed rate mortgages offer a good value rate for a limited time, so if you need to budget effectively and you want to know how much you’ll be paying every month, they’re ideal.

-Your payments also won’t go up throughout the mortgage’s lifespan, no matter how high rates go.
+Your payments also won’t go up throughout the duration of the fixed rate, no matter how high rates go.
 However, you won’t get reduced mortgage payments if interest payments drop – one of the benefits of tracker mortgages.
+After the fixed period ends you will be moved onto a standard variable rate mortgage.

 How do tracker mortgages work?

-Tracker mortgages "follow" the Bank of England’s base rate.
 If interest rates fall, you’ll make lower payments to your lender.
 If interest rates rise, your payments will increase.
+This can be great when rates are low, but it's important to remember that rates can also go up.

 How long can I get a tracker mortgage for?

-If you decide to go for a fixed-rate deal, you may not have to find a new mortgage provider.
-The lender who originally arranged your tracker mortgage may also have some fixed rate products suitable for you.
+You could look to get another tracker mortgage, or you could find a fixed-rate deal which works for you.
+You may not have to find a new mortgage provider, the lender who originally arranged your tracker mortgage may also have some fixed rate or tracker products suitable for you.

 What’s a collar rate and how low can my tracker mortgage payments go?